deadlydog/New-NuGetPackage/ReadMe.md

 ## Getting Started Quickly

-Here are some examples of how to run the script from PowerShell:
+Here are a couple examples of how to run the script from PowerShell to have the GUI prompt you for the required parameters:

 ```PowerShell
 & .\New-NuGetPackage.ps1    # Can use relative path when in same directory as the script.
 & "C:\Some Folder\New-NuGetPackage.ps1"   # Use absolute path to run script from anywhere.
 ```

-Below are more examples of calling the script.
+Below are some examples of calling the script with parameters to avoid the GUI prompts.
 For more information on the script and its parameters, [check out the documentation](docs/HowToUseTheNewNuGetPackagePowerShellScript.md).

 ```PowerShell
 & ".\New-NuGetPackage.ps1" -NuSpecFilePath ".\Some Folder\SomeNuSpecFile.nuspec"